godotengine/godot-docs/classes/class_xrinterfaceextension.rst

 :ref:`int<class_int>` **_get_camera_feed_id** **(** **)** |virtual| |const|

-Returns the camera feed id for the :ref:`CameraFeed<class_CameraFeed>` registered with the :ref:`CameraServer<class_CameraServer>` that should be presented as the background on an AR capable device (if applicable).
+Returns the camera feed ID for the :ref:`CameraFeed<class_CameraFeed>` registered with the :ref:`CameraServer<class_CameraServer>` that should be presented as the background on an AR capable device (if applicable).

 .. rst-class:: classref-item-separator